bioconvert/bioconvert/doc/index.rst

 better than existing ones.

+**In Aug 2019, we had 46 formats, 98 direct conversions (156 different methods).
+More conversions are possible when calling bioconvert several times.**

 **In Aug 2018, we had 43 formats, 79 direct conversions (129 different methods).
 More conversions are possible when calling bioconvert several times.**